jobsort/jobsort/README.md

 #### Example Searches

 *   [`java -javascript`](https://jobsort.com/search?q=java+-javascript) for when `java` matches `javascript` results but you're not a frontend engineer, thus it's useful to remove `javascript` results.
+*   [`hq:california -hq:"san francisco"`](https://jobsort.com/search?q=hq:california+-hq:'san+francisco') for when you want to move to California but San Francisco is just too expensive.

 [^1]: Search like on Google.
 [^2]: Returns only remote jobs; `ok` is the only enum value for `remote:`.